Key takeaways

 When NOT to optimize payments

 Pre-PMF products.
 Use Stripe Checkout, one gateway, one region, the minimum viable dunning.
-Spend the engineering hours on product-market fit; you’ll optimize later.
+Spend the engineering hours on product-market fit; optimize later.

 When the CEO has bigger problems.
 If retention is 70% and you’re optimizing false-decline rate, you’re mis-prioritizing.
 Fix the leaky bucket before optimizing the inflow.